Pharyngitis and Tonsillitis in Children

 Eating smooth, cool foods such as gelatin, ice cream, and ice pops.

-Gargling with salt water (for older kids).
-Ask your child’s healthcare provider for instructions.
+Gargling with saltwater (for older kids).
+Ask your child’s healthcare provider for directions.

 Sucking on throat drops or hard candies (for older kids).

-Tonsillitis may also require a hospital stay if enlarged tonsils are blocking the airways.
-In some children with recurrent tonsillitis, the healthcare provider may recommend that your child have his or her tonsils removed (tonsillectomy).
-Your child's healthcare provider will likely want you to see an ear, nose, and throat specialist (ENT).
+Tonsillitis may also need a hospital stay if enlarged tonsils are blocking the airways.
+In some children with recurrent tonsillitis, the healthcare provider may advise that your child have their tonsils removed (tonsillectomy).
+Your child's provider will likely want you to see an ear, nose, and throat specialist (ENT or otolaryngologist).

 How can I help prevent pharyngitis and tonsillitis in my child?

 To help keep your child from getting ill:

 Have them practice good hand hygiene.

-Keep them away from people who have sore throats, cold, or other upper respiratory infections.
+Keep them away from people who have sore throats, colds, or other upper respiratory infections.

-Don't smoke and keep your child away from secondhand smoke.
+Don't smoke.
+Keep your child away from secondhand smoke.

 Keep your child up to date on their vaccines.

 What are possible complications of pharyngitis and tonsillitis in a child?